Links on SoundGuys may earn us a commission. Learn more.

 You won’t be able to take full advantage of these tech giants’ music streaming services, Amazon Music HD or Apple Music, with either pair of earbuds because Bluetooth bandwidth can’t stream lossless audio.
 In other words, your preferred streaming service shouldn’t dictate which Bluetooth earphones you purchase.

-The AirPods Pro case provides an extra 19.5 hours of battery life before you need to charge it with the included Lightning cable or atop a wireless charging mat.
+The AirPods Pro case provides an extra 19 hours and 30 minutes of battery life before you need to charge it with the included Lightning cable or atop a wireless charging mat.
 Amazon’s case supplies you with an additional 10 hours of battery life before it needs a recharge.
-Again, if you want wireless charging with the Echo Buds. you need to make that distinction in your virtual shopping cart.
+Again, if you want wireless charging with the Echo Buds, you need to make that distinction in your virtual shopping cart.

 Whether you’re wed to Apple or Android, the Echo Buds (2nd Gen) is the better value between these two sets of noise cancelling earbuds.
 The Amazon Echo Buds outperform the AirPods Pro in many ways: Amazon’s democratized Alexa app makes the full menu of features accessible to all, and its noise cancelling outranks Apple’s.
 Amazon even includes removable wing tips to ensure a secure fit when exercising, something you have to shop around for with the AirPods line.
 However, there are still plenty of reasons for certain shoppers to run with the AirPods Pro.